 Every time I saw that picture I felt envy and anger.
 How could those people be so happy and be having such a good time?
 My college years were not especially happy.
 And when did those students find time to get outside?
 I went traying only once in college.

 It’s not that college was so awful; more like bittersweet.
 There were some good moments, but also a lot of anguish and self-realization.
 But mostly my college years were a lot of hard work and worry.
 Campus life was intense, and I did not adapt well to work hard, play hard living.
 Perhaps it was a lack of self-confidence and uncertainty that I could handle the academic and social challenges that came my way.
-(Over the years I’ve done okay fielding life’s fouls but I still prefer the predictability of good, clean hits.)

 So despite my self-doubts, college did its job.
 I learned to respect emotional well-being, honor the balance between body and mind, and enjoy learning for learning’s sake.

 As I look back, my biggest regret is that I’m such a slow learner.
-Several years after graduation while I was digging through some boxes, I came across the college catalog and stared at that picture for the umpteenth time still puzzling over how those people knew what it took me so long to realize.
+Several years after graduation while I was digging through some boxes, I ran across the college catalog and stared at that picture for the umpteenth time still puzzling over how those people knew what it took me so long to realize.
 Suddenly I noticed something.
 One of the jackets looked familiar…and I think I once had mittens like those.